Gaming, Tabletop Roleplay, World Building, & Community

 We wanted to help break the stigma and teach your party a few ways to keep the action going and stave off the boredom.
 Here are some tips and tricks for staying focused at the table:

 1.)
 Stay Off Your Phone / Web Browsing – We know a lot of players utilize technology to enhance their gameplay, for quick material sourcing, and for hosting games with tools online such as Roll20, Discord, and D&D Beyond (#NotSponsored) and we are not telling you NOT to use these effective gaming tools.
-We are simply saying that actively putting down the urge to check distracting notifications, social media, gaming apps, and texts can help keep the flow of your game and prevent immersion breaking to a minimum.
+We are simply saying that actively putting down the urge to check distracting notifications, social media, gaming apps, and texts can help keep the flow of your game and prevent immersion breaking.
 If you are using tech for your game turn on “Do Not Disturb” and maybe notify frequent contacts that you are unavailable during your scheduled game time unless it’s an actual emergency.
 It ultimately comes down to respecting the time and effort of the DM/GM and other players at the table.
-If you miss key information because you went to check Twitter real quick or beat another level of your preferred gaming app, you are making the DM/GM repeat themselves or will be confused on details later in the game making it difficult for the whole table.
+If you miss key information because you went to check socials real quick or beat another level of your preferred gaming app, you are making the DM/GM repeat themselves or will be confused on details later in the game making it difficult for the whole table.
 It can really feel like you as a player don’t care when you pick up your phone to mindlessly scroll and share something non-game-related while an NPC is pouring out their soul for your party’s assistance or a fellow player does something epic in battle but no one takes notice.
 This can also boil down to keeping a present mindset.
 Everyone is at the table for a variety of reasons, help them want to come back again and again by being and staying engaged in the game.
 This may require effort on your part, but that is YOUR responsibility, not the DM/GM’s.

 2.)
 Prep Your Spells and Attacks – Obviously, things change as initiative moves forward.
 Someone may finish off a baddie you were hoping to hit, unexpected events may unfold that cause you to lose concentration or foil your plans, but what doesn’t change is that your turn will come up and you need to be prepared to act.
 Nothing kills the momentum of a game more than someone who goes “Oh it’s my turn?
 What should I do?”
 You have your attacks and abilities ready for you on your character sheet.
 As the action is playing out pay attention to the DM/GM’s words.
 Maybe someone is slinking off and trying to escape, it could be that an enemy has entered your combat range, or you may find yourself suddenly the catalyst between another player character’s life or death.
 While the action is taking place think about your next move.
 Plan your weapon, hits, spells, components, descriptions, and dice.
 This gives you something to do between turns and will also motivate your fellow players to step up and be prepared for their turn as well.
 This is also a great sign of respect for the game.
 Be prepared.